Argentina, Brazil to liberalize auto trade after talks stall

 Economic relations between Argentina and Brazil have grown tense over the past year.

-This month, Argentina revoked two train concessions owned by Brazilian logistics company ALL, accusing it of missing investment targets.
+This month, Argentina revoked two train concessions owned by Brazilian logistics company ALL ALLL3.SA, accusing it of missing investment targets.

+Reporting by Esteban Israel; Additional reporting by Guido Nejamkis in Buenos Aires; Editing by Brad Haynes and James Dalgleish